top of page

 As you can see, there's no one answer for this common problem that I hear owners ask time and time again.

-I often like to do a full evaluation on not only the pet, their medical and diet history, but also take a detailed look and their environment, emotional well-being, activity level, lifestyle and behavior.
+I often do a full evaluations on dogs that includes their medical and diet history, but also take a detailed look and their environment, emotional well-being, activity level, lifestyle and behavior.
+This ultimately uncovers a whole lot of other stuff that has traditionally been missed!

 Taking this approach can gain valuable insight into what could be causing an imbalance in a dog or cat's system, that may be causing them to frequently lick and chew at their paws.